af0liveira/af0liveira/README.md

 I have a PhD in *theoretical and computational chemistry* with emphasis in DFT methods.

 Almost forgot...
-I'm a *programmer*, too! 😉
+I like programming, too! 😉

 <a href="https://www.linkedin.com/in/af0liveira/">
     <img src="https://img.shields.io/badge/in/af0liveira-blue?logo=linkedin"/>